charlsmaina/C/knr/ch1/ch1.md

 # Introduction

-[] Any C _program_ however its size consists of :
+- Any C _program_ however its size consists of :

 1. Functions - Specify the statements used to do the computation

 2. Variables - Store values used in computation

-#include <stdio.h> -Tells the compiler to include information about the stardard c input/output library
+`#include <stdio.h>` -Tells the compiler to include information about the stardard c input/output library

-[] A character string or string constant - A sequence of characters enclosed by double quotes
+- A character string or string constant - A sequence of characters enclosed by double quotes.
+It is simply an array terminated with the null terminator ('\0).

-[] Differnt data types have differnt sizes :
+- Different data types have differnt sizes

 1. Int -depends on size of machine -may be two bytes

 2. Char- a single byte

 3. Float - has decimal part

-    3. Double - Double precision floating point number
-    4. Long int
-    5. Short int
+4. Double - Double precision floating point number 4.
+Long int 5.
+Short int

-    -Whenever a given value exceeds its given variable trype size -we have overflow
+- Whenever a given value exceeds its given variable trype size -we have overflow

-[] In C interger division truncates - fractional part is discarded
+- In C integer division truncates - fractional part is discarded

-[] If an arithmetic operation has interger operands ,an interger opertion is performed [] If its an interger and floating point operands - interger is first converted to a float and floating point operation is performed
+- If an arithmetic operation has integer operands ,an interger opertion is performed

+- If its an interger and floating point operands - integer is first converted to a float and floating point operation is performed

-[] Format specifiers include:
+Format specifiers include:

 1. %d = decimal

 2. %x = hexadecimal

-    3. %o = octal
-    4. %s = string
-    5. %c = character
+3. %o = octal 4. %s = string 5. %c = character

 [] We use symbolic constants to to designate values that are of significant importance so that we can give the values meaning [] Use the define keyword, then the symbolic constant name,then the symbolic constant value

 [[Character input and output]]
-The stardard c library treats both input and output on a per character basis two basic functions:
-    1. getchar() = reads a character from an input stream;returns an EOF when there is no real character found - stores the ASCII value of the character
-    2. putchar(c) - prints the ASCII  interger value c as a  character
+The stardard c library treats both input and output on a per character basis two basic functions: 1. getchar() = reads a character from an input stream;returns an EOF when there is no real character found - stores the ASCII value of the character 2. putchar(c) - prints the ASCII interger value c as a character

 -The else is executed automatically if no else if or if condition that evaluates to be true

 # Arrays

 -index starts from 0
 -In any character set the sequence 0-9 is consequtive,so we can get the numerical value of a character read as input by.<br> finding the differnce between that character and zero ('0')
 -To pass an array as an argument in a function: - you just pass its name- what the function sees is the address of the first element in that array

 # External variabls and scope:

 -Variables defined in main are local to main -That means no other function can have a direct access to them -Local variable comes into existence when the function is called and dissapears once the function is exited - thats why they are clled automatic variables:
 -In static storage class - Local variables retain their values between calls -External variables are the alternative of local or automatic variables.
 They can be called and accessed by any function in the program.
 They retain their values even when the caller has returned its value. they can be used in functions as arguments instead of passing argument lists
 -Must be defined outside of any function and must be declared explicitely inside each function that wants to access it - use extern keyword